LessonsLearnedInDotNET/LL.NET.Networking/README.md

 ## Overview

 This library was developed to simplify robust TCP network communication.
-A short description of the included projects is below and momre information can be found in the wiki page
+A short description of the included projects is below and more information can be found in the [wiki](https://github.com/LessonsLearnedInDotNET/LL.NET.Networking/wiki) page

 * CommonLib
   * Components for basic TCP networking